What is Aster (ASTER)?

 TLDR

-Aster is a multi-chain decentralized exchange (DEX) offering perpetual and spot trading with MEV protection and capital-efficient collateral options, powered by its privacy-focused Layer 1 blockchain.
+Aster ($ASTER) is a privacy-focused decentralized exchange (DEX) combining perpetual and spot trading with multi-chain support, capital-efficient collateral options, and a Layer-1 blockchain for private execution.

 Deep Dive